arshakshan/Test_Driven_Development/README.md

 The urinals.java is placed in the src/main folder.
 The urinal.dat with the Strings for input for FILE input has also been placed in the src/main folder.

+The output files would be stored as resultx.txt in the src/main folder.

 Tested Cases Handled:
 -
 - Dummy Test